-Girl Power: 10 Female Superheroes You Need To Know
+10 Female Superheroes You Need To Know

 #10 Mera: Originally from Xebel, Mera has proven to be more than just Aquaman’s wife.
 She is a fierce warrior with the power to manipulate water.
 She can create hard water objects, extract water from her enemies’ bodies and control enormous amounts of water, such as tidal waves or even oceans.
 Her amazing powers and relentless passion for justice had proven her worthy of her own mini-series Mera: Queen of Atlantis.

 #8 Spider-Gwen: From Marvel’s earth 65, Gwen Stacy is a student at Midtown High School, drummer at the girls-only rock band The Mary Janes and your friendly neighborhood Spider-Woman.
 Besides having all the same powers as Spider-Man, Gwen has a wristwatch that allows her to travel to the multiverse.
 If you are looking for a different kind of hero, someone fresh, relevant and witty, you’re going to love Spider-Gwen.
-With art by the amazing Robbi Rodriguez, Spider-Gwen comics are modern, beautifully crafted and fun, as every good book should be.
+With spectacular art by Robbi Rodriguez, Spider-Gwen comics are modern, beautifully crafted and fun, as every good book should be.

 #7 Wonder Woman: Well, this one is not a surprise.
 With the enormous success of Patty Jenkins’ Wonder Woman movie and a sequel already in the making, it is undeniable the character’s impact on women’s representation in comics and film.
 As for her comics, her Rebirth books are a great way to jump into her world.
 Another must-read is the Earth One graphic novel written by all-star writer Grant Morrison with art from Yanick Paquette.
 You can also find her in the pages of The Brave and the Bold: Batman and Wonder Woman, Dark Nights: Metal, No Justice, and Justice League.

 #4 Batgirl: With a long history of resilience, Barbara Gordon does not let anything stands in the way of justice.
-When her father wouldn’t let her enter the Police Academy, she started fighting crime as Batgirl.
-When the Joker shot her at point-blank, she kept fighting crime as Oracle.
+When her father wouldn’t allow her to enter the Police Academy, she started fighting crime as Batgirl.
+When the Joker shot her at point-blank, Barbara kept fighting crime as Oracle.
 Now, in her ongoing series, Batgirl keeps proving why she is one of the most beloved characters of the DC Universe and a precious member of the Bat-Family.
 For more of her adventures, check out Batgirl and the Birds of Prey (2016).

 #3 Kitty Pride: Current leader of the X-Men, Kitty Pride, whose adventures you can read in X-Men: Gold, is a mutant who has had to face hatred from a very early age.
-She joined the X-Men at age thirteen and since then she has fought to defend mutants and to achieve Charles Xavier’s dream of peace between humans and mutants.
+She joined the X-Men at age thirteen, and since then she has fought to defend mutants and to achieve Charles Xavier’s dream of peace between humans and mutants.
 She has gone from being a shy, insecure teenager to a reliable, unquestionable leader and role model for her students.

 © 2018 Daiana Gauna